Sneagan/SimplerShowNotes/README.md

 SimplerShowNotes
 ================

 A quick and dirty JS script to create a new RSS &lt;item&gt; for Podcasts (some assembly required).
 It can create show notes so you don't have to.
 You can find an example live [here](http://bookbytes.tv/simpler-show-notes-example).
+The mobile version has currently only been tested on iOS devices.

 I wrote up this little script to get podcast information from a form and output code to speed up the production of RSS podcast episodes.
 It supports URL schemes to recieve data from [Drafts](http://agiletortoise.com/drafts) in addition to direct input.
 It **will not** write the entire RSS feed for you.
 If you need a wireframe to start with, look [here](http://www.podcast411.com/howto_1.html).